bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/07-off-path.md

 a mountain and spacing out about cat stance.

-You find out your love's name is Mia, and that she is very firmly in the latter camp.
+You find out your love's name is Mia, and that she is very firmly in the latter group.

 You heart breaks every time she rolls her eyes.

 Your pants are still on.

 Success! :100: